rari/prompteraid/scripts/sitemap/README.md

 **Git hook not working:**
 - Ensure you're in a Git repository
 - Check that the hook file exists in `.git/hooks/pre-commit`
 - Verify the hook file is executable
+- Run `python scripts/sitemap/check-auth.py` to verify authentication

+**Authentication issues:**
+- The scripts work with any GitHub authentication method (PAT, SSH, etc.)
+- Your account (rari) is properly configured and authenticated
+- If you encounter issues, run the authentication check script